rosshamish/LeagueGraphs/readme.md

 - Statistics are accessible for any player's 10 most recent games.
 - Once your name has been entered *once* on [LeagueGraphs](http://www.rosshamish.netau.net), it is added to the auto-update php machine.
-- Each player is updated about once or twice a day.
+- Each player is updated minimum once or twice a day.
 - A manual update happens when you access your data on the site, so graphs/data are guaranteed up-to-date whilst also maintaining long-term consistency.

 ---